 - Horticulture Experience: standard self-guided tour plus an in-depth botanical discovery session with the distilleries Horticulturist. £40 per person.
 Available on Wednesdays.

-- Heritage Experience: hosted tour of the distillery experience with a Heritage Host. £40 per person.
+- Heritage Experience: a hosted tour of the distillery experience with a Heritage Host. £40 per person.
 Available on Thursdays.

 I did the Self-Discovery Experience on a Sunday in January.
 Even at such a chilly time of the year, I heard the staff saying they had over 400 people booked on tours around the distillery that day.
 It was still possible to get a weekend ticket a week or so before the session but I would definitely recommend booking further in advance during the warmer months.
 Part of the tour does take place outside, but it’s still a lovely experience during the winter (as long as you are properly wrapped up).
 Thankfully, I had a beautiful clear crisp day for my tour but I don’t think I would have enjoyed it quite so much if it had been raining.